Xander Harris: Television

-Xander Harris is introduced in season one's (1997) two-part premiere "Welcome to the Hellmouth"/"The Harvest".
+Xander Harris is introduced in season 1's (1997) two-part premiere "Welcome to the Hellmouth"/"The Harvest".
 Xander meets Buffy Summers (Gellar), the Slayer, on her first day at Sunnydale High, as well as her Watcher Rupert Giles (Anthony Head).
-While in the library, he secretly listens in on a and conversation between Buffy and Giles in which she identifies herself as, the Slayer.
+While in the library, he secretly listens in on a conversation between Buffy and Giles in which she identifies herself as the Slayer.
 After his friend Jesse (Eric Balfour) is made a vampire, Xander accidentally kills him, resulting in him resenting vampires.
 Xander and his best friend Willow (Hannigan) become Buffy's reliable sidekicks.
 He pines for Buffy's romantic affection, oblivious to Willow's affections for him, and distrusts Buffy's boyfriend, the ensouled vampire Angel (David Boreanaz).
+Typically, Xander is a target for bullies at school, but one dangerous situation forces him to pummel a man for the first time and was surprised of knowing that he can throw a powerful punch, and later he finds that he can even stagger a lesser vampire.
 In the season finale, "Prophecy Girl", Xander saves Buffy's life by administering CPR after she is drowned by the Master (Mark Metcalf).

-In season two (1997-8), Xander begins a turbulent and ambiguous relationship with popular girl Cordelia Chase (Carpenter) after they are thrown together in several life-or-death situations.
+In season 2 (1997–1998), Xander begins a turbulent and ambiguous relationship with popular girl Cordelia Chase (Carpenter) after they are thrown together in several life-or-death situations.
 He tells Willow that she is his best friend but that he has no romantic feelings for her, to Willow's dismay.
 Xander is briefly turned into a soldier in the episode "Halloween", and retains extensive military knowledge and training thereafter; in "Innocence", this knowledge proves essential to helping Buffy defeat a demon known as The Judge who had been believed practically invincible.
 In times, Xander gradually honed his fighting capabilities after a chain of events against supernatural and human threats.
 When Cordelia decides she needs to break up to preserve her social status, Xander coerces witch Amy Madison (Elizabeth Anne Allen) to cast a love spell, which misfires; Cordelia is unaffected but, seeing how much Xander loves her, reunites with him in defiance of her former friends, in "Bewitched, Bothered and Bewildered".
 The episode "Go Fish" focuses on Xander, after he joins the swim team to investigate the disappearances of Sunnydale High swimmers.
-In the season finale "Becoming, Part Two", Xander decides not to tell Buffy about Willow's plan to re-ensoul Angel—who has lost his soul and is going to bring about the apocalypse— so that she will not hesitate to kill him in order to save the world.
-Buffy is surprised and grief stricken when Angel regains his soul moments before she must kill him.
+In the season finale "Becoming, Part Two", Xander decides not to tell Buffy about Willow's plan to re-ensoul Angel—who has lost his soul, reverted to his vampire persona Angelus, and is going to bring about the apocalypse— so that she will not hesitate to kill him in order to save the world.
+Buffy is surprised and grief-stricken when Angel regains his soul moments before she must kill him.